Injured in a Massachusetts Motorcycle Accident? Choose a Boston Law Firm with a Solid Record of Outstanding Recoveries

 Massachusetts, like many other states, unfortunately, maintains a continuing statutory bias against motorcyclists injured in connection with a motor vehicle-related incident.
 That bias is best exemplified by the statutory denial of medical treatment and wage reimbursement to motorcyclists injured or killed as a result of a motor vehicle-related accident.

 At Parker Scheer, we realize this unfair bias and will fight to get you the results that you deserve for injuries caused by another driver’s negligence.
-We know that motorcycle accidents are still common, as are related injuries, despite recently increased safety efforts and initiatives.
+We know that motorcycle accident are still common in Boston, as are related injuries, despite recently increased safety efforts and initiatives.
 The most common types of injuries caused by motorcycle accidents include:

 - Head Injury- Concussions and brain damage often occurs upon impact.
 The risk of serious injury and death is greatly reduced by wearing a helmet, especially one with a faceguard for added protection.